HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 You can see how spraying speed matters more if you plan to spray large areas.
 By large areas, I mean a boat, an entire automobile, or large panels.
 People have spray painted entire houses with HVLP systems.

 In addition to speed, power matters for these tasks.
 You’ll be better satisfied with a 4 or 5 stage system than with a 3 stage system.
 A 4 stage system has 20 percent more power than a 3 stage system, and a 5 stage system has 20 percent more power than the 4 stage.
+And of course a 6-stage D6 system out powers them all.

 What Coatings Do You Want to Spray?